-Daily Summary Assignment
+Daily Summary Activity

-Due Date: Daily (at the conclusion of the class; 1 through 8)
+Due Date: End of each class from class 1 through 8.
+Weight: 10% (1.25% per summary assignment)

-Weight: 10%

 Students will conclude each of the classes with a summary of the day's topic that answers the following: "What did I learn?
 What do I need to know more about?
 What steps do I need to do to be successful in light of what I learned today?"
 Be sure to specifically refer to what was discussed during the class.
 Write in a reflective journaling style and turn your answers into the facilitator for grading.
 The paper will have a minimum length of 250 words and contain insight into each of these three questions.
 N. B. These three questions are there to guide your answers to this assignment, and your facilitator may give you different questions per class, depending on the topic/s of the class.